suleymanarslan/notebook/photography.md

   * +/- Saturation
   * +/- Temperature

+## Ethics

+* If you're taking photo of a permission, always get their permission.
+* Don't delete or add any objects.
+* Shoot as it is, don't influence people's mood, behavior or emotions to get the shot you want.
+For example, during I was volunteering in the Syrian border, I've seen a lot of parasite journalists who ask refugees sensitive questions to make them cry, so they can shoot them when they look not happy.

 ## My Gear

 My current setup consists of one body with two fixed -zoom and wide- lenses, 5 batteries and bunch of memory cards.